jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

                 # openshift-tests, so that it can be accounted for in overall
                 # disruption reporting.
                 "disruption": "1m",
-                # If, after application the component configuration, openshift-tests
+                # If, after applying the component configuration, openshift-tests
                 # should await cluster steady state before running configuration
                 # specific tests.
 If not specified, openshift-tests assumes
                 # the tests can be run immediately after applying the configuration